rexim/scala-parser-combinators/sources/README.md

-# Simple implementation of parsing combinators #
+# Simple implementation of parser combinators #

 You'll need [sbt](http://www.scala-sbt.org/).
 I suppose you are at sources/ directory:
 ```